patrickfletcher/clODE/docs/init_runtime.md

 ## Select device and vendor by name

-The second way to initialise the clODE runtime is to specify the device and platform by name.
+The second way to initialize the clODE runtime is to specify the device and platform by name.
 This is done by passing the `device_type` and `vendor` arguments to CLODEFeatures or CLODETrajectory.